Realife-Brahmin/Realife-Brahmin/README.md

 <td>

 Working from computers at several locations<br>
-as part of a uniform workflow.
+as part of a uniform workflow. <br>
+Spending the first hour(s) of a project on <br>
+deciding on the workspace theme
 </td>
 <td>